the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-meetings.md

 ### Breakout rooms

-*If using breakout rooms in Zoom, or a similar tool, make sure that each breakout has an organiser to help.*
+*If using breakout rooms in Zoom, or a similar tool, make sure that each breakout has a chair, or someone to help.*
 - Create groups that are more diverse (they will have better discussions).
 - Create some breakout rooms for speaking and some for writing to be more inclusive of those with English as a second language.
 Remember to ask participants before hand what their preference is.
 - Remind everyone to give others a fair chance to speak.